seananderson/metafolio/inst/ms/ms.md

 a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
-Further, without knowing how response diversity is distributed, conserving more subpopulations reduces metapopulation risk regardless of environmental trend and response-diversity distribution.
+Further, without knowing how response diversity is distributed, conserving more populations reduces metapopulation risk regardless of environmental trend and response-diversity distribution.
 Combined, these two findings illustrate that focusing on well-performing stocks now at the detriment of others is at best equivalent to a risky but